Cayman Islands Regiment: Leadership

 The Cayman Islands is a British overseas territory (BOT).
 Its defence is therefore the responsibility of the United Kingdom.
 The Governor of the Cayman Islands is the Crown's (Charles III) Representative on the islands.
 Consequently, the Cayman Islands Regiment is under the control of the Governor, who acts as Commander-in-Chief of the Regiment.
 Remuneration and financing is the responsibility of the Ministry of Home Affairs.
 There is additional assistance, especially with training and equipment, from the Ministry of Defence.
 The Regiment's Honorary Colonel is Major General Mark Lancaster, Baron Lancaster of Kimbolton.

 Commanding officers

-Colonel Roger Carter became the regiment's commanding officer on 14 April 2023.
+Lieutenant Colonel Graham Muir became the regiment's commanding officer in March 2026.